YaleDHLab/ensemble-at-yale/README.md

 ## Requirements

-This app requires Ruby 2.4.1 (available via rvm or rbenv), a recent Node.js, and MongoDB.
+This app requires an odler Ruby (e.g. 2.1.5, available via rvm or rbenv), a recent Node.js, and MongoDB.

 ## Quickstart
 ```